AFRICA

 Mergers & Acquisitions Guidelines

-Application form (including a declaration that all relevant information has been supplied as well as confidentiality waivers)
+Merger clearance aapplication form (including a declaration that all relevant information has been supplied as well as confidentiality waivers)

 4) Does general competition regulation apply to mergers or ancillary restrictions?

 New Zealand's merger control regime only applies to the acquisition of assets of a business or shares.
-Such acquisitions areassessed by reference to the merger control test rather than the restrictive trade practices prohibitions.
+Such acquisitions are assessed by reference to the merger control test rather than the restrictive trade practices prohibitions.
 However, if an otherwise illegal restrictive provision is included in merger agreements, that restrictive provision will be assessed under New Zealand's restrictive trade practices prohibitions.

 5) May an authority order a split-up of a business irrespective of a merger?